camdenfullmer/CFShareCircle/README.md

 ###Basic Setup

-1. Add the following frameworks to your project under "Link Binary With Libraries" in "Build Phases"
+1. Add the following frameworks to your project under "Link Binary With Libraries" in "Build Phases".

     - UIKit
     - QuartzCore